bbauska/UC-Davis-JS-Basics/readme.md

   alt="Working with Groups." />
 <!-- ![](./images/media/image75.png){width="4.0in" height="2.4427351268591426in"} -->

-If we go back to our robot analogy, if we&apos;re teaching our robot how to wash the dishes, perhaps glasses need to be handled in a certain way or perhaps plates need to be handled in a certain way.
+<p>If we go back to our robot analogy, if we&apos;re teaching our robot how to
+wash the dishes, perhaps glasses need to be handled in a certain way or perhaps plates need to be handled in a certain way.
 Then when it comes to working with the silverware, the silverware needs to be handled in a certain way, but then we&apos;ve got a subgroup of spoons, and knives, and forks, and maybe other pieces of silverware.
 That&apos;s a group within a group.
-The analogy that works best for that is thinking about groups of things with arrays.
+The analogy that works best for that is thinking about groups of things with arrays.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 76. creating an array in javascript (53) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">